design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/dashboard.md

 **Script Parameters**

-The following parameter types will be displayed in the parameters tab.
+The following parameter types can be created.
 * `Basic Input` parameters have a simple input box where a value can be typed.
 If a `Basic Input` parameter has the "Input entities for global function" ticked, then the  parameter will not be shown in the dashboard.
 * `Slider` parameters have a slider for defining numeric values.
 The step size, minimum value, and maximum value of the slider are defined by the parameter settings.
 * `Checkbox` parameters have a checkbox for defining boolean values (true or false).